The Paper (film): Critical response

-The Paper received positive reviews from critics and holds an 89% rating on Rotten Tomatoes based on 37 reviews; the average rating is 7.2/10.
+The Paper received positive reviews from critics and holds an 86% rating on Rotten Tomatoes based on 37 reviews.
 The consensus states: "Fast and frenetic, The Paper captures the energy of the newsroom thanks to its cast and director on first-rate form."
 On Metacritic, the film has a score of 70 out of 100 based on 30 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

 In his review for The Boston Globe, Jay Carr wrote, "It takes a certain panache to incorporate the ever-present threat of your own extinction into the giddy tradition of the newspaper comedy, but The Paper pulls it off.
 There's no point pretending that I'm objective about this one.
 I know it's not Citizen Kane, but it pushes my buttons".
 Peter Stack of the San Francisco Chronicle wrote, "In the end, The Paper offers splashy entertainment that's a lot like a daily newspaper itself—hot news cools fast."
 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman praised Michael Keaton's performance: "Keaton is at his most urgent and winning here.
 His fast-break, neurotic style—owlish stare, motor mouth—is perfect for the role of a compulsive news junkie who lives for the rush of his job."
 But Gleiberman felt that the film was "hampered by its warmed-over plot, which seems designed to teach Henry and the audience lessons".

 In her review for The New York Times, Janet Maslin was critical of the film.
 "Each principal has a problem that is conveniently addressed during this one-day interlude, thanks to a screenplay (by David Koepp and Stephen Koepp) that feels like the work of a committee.
 The film's general drift is to start these people off at fever pitch and then let them gradually unveil life's inner meaning as the tale trudges toward resolution."
 Rita Kempley, in her review for The Washington Post, wrote, "Ron Howard still thinks women belong in the nursery instead of the newsroom.
 Screenwriters David Koepp of Jurassic Park and his brother Stephen (of Time magazine) are witty and on target in terms of character, but their message in terms of male and female relations is a prehistoric one."

 In an interview, New York journalist and author Robert Caro praised The Paper, calling it "a great newspaper movie."